microsoft/WindowsAppSDK/specs/projectreuniondeployment/projectreuniondeployment.md

         /// minimum package version specified.
         static ProjectReunionDeploymentStatus GetStatus(Windows.ApplicationModel.PackageVersion packageVersion);

-        /// Returns a URI for the direct install link for the latest Project Reunion Package. static Windows.Foundation.Uri GetProjectReunionPackageLink();
+        /// Returns a URI for the direct install link for the latest Project Reunion .appinstaller. static Windows.Foundation.Uri GetInstallPackageLink();

         /// Returns a URI for a user-friendly install instruction for Project Reunion and any
-        /// OS updates that may be required. static Windows.Foundation.Uri GetProjectReunionInstallInformationLink();
+        /// OS updates that may be required. static Windows.Foundation.Uri GetInstallInformationLink();
     }
 }
 ```